Das Kapital: Background and influences

-Karl Marx's Das Kapital emerged from his lifelong project of developing a comprehensive "critique of political economy".
+Karl Marx's Capital emerged from his lifelong project of developing a comprehensive "critique of political economy".
 His work was a synthesis and critical engagement with three major intellectual and political traditions: classical political economy, German critical philosophy, and utopian socialism.

 Marx meticulously studied classical political economists from the seventeenth to the mid-nineteenth century.
 This included British thinkers like William Petty, John Locke, Thomas Hobbes, David Hume, James Steuart, Adam Smith, Thomas Malthus, and David Ricardo.
 He also engaged with the French tradition of Physiocrats like François Quesnay and Anne Robert Jacques Turgot, and later economists such as Jean Charles Léonard de Sismondi and Jean-Baptiste Say.
 His extensive notes on these thinkers, published as Theories of Surplus Value, demonstrate his method of deconstructing their arguments, accepting certain insights while identifying gaps and contradictions to transform their theories.
 His critique aimed not just at specific theories but at the categorical presuppositions of the entire field, challenging the way political economy posed its questions and what it accepted as self-evident.
-Marx distinguished his approach from classical political economy specifically regarding the treatment of labor; whereas Ricardo viewed labor transhistorically as the source of wealth, Marx analyzed labor as a historically specific social form ("abstract labor") unique to capitalism.
+Marx distinguished his approach from classical political economy specifically regarding the treatment of labour; whereas Ricardo viewed labour transhistorically as the source of wealth, Marx analysed labour as a historically specific social form ("abstract labour") unique to capitalism.